googlecode-mirror/php-lyrics-finder/readme.txt

 - You can add your own lyrics plugins.
 - Extract lyrics from popular lyrics database site.
 - You can add to your blog/site if you know how to customize it.
-- You can do whatever you want with this script acoording tu GNU GPL v3 license.
+- You can do whatever you want with this script according tu GNU GPL v3 license.

 Instruction :
   1. Download and extract file (unzip).